mahoney1/docs/animaltracking-tutorial.md

 2. Login to your IBM Blockchain Platform Cloud instance and launch the IBM Blockchain Platform Console, close the welcome banner if required.

-3. Click on the 'Smart Contracts' tab in your single-Org IBP SaaS environment.
-As part of my build a network tutorial, I associated a peer admin identity (of type 'peer'), having added it to my wallet.
-Choose the 'Smart Contracts' tab and click on 'Install Smart Contract'.
-Upload your CDS package from earlier and 'Install Smart Contract' - await the 'success' message.
+3. Click on the 'Smart Contracts' tab in your IBP environment.
+Click on 'Install Smart Contract' and when prompted, upload your CDS package from earlier and click 'Install Smart Contract' - await the 'success' message.

 ![Upload and Install the Contract](img/installcontract.png)

-4. Next, click on the 'Overflow' menu alongside the `animaltracking-ts` smart contract.
+4. Next, click on the 'Overflow' menu alongside the installed `animaltracking-ts` smart contract.
 On the side panel that opens, select the channel `channel1` to instantiate the smart contract on - click Next.

 5. Accept the default endorsement policy and select the Org MSP set up for your environment: `org1msp`